-UMP has a large network of retail pharmacies, including independent, regional, and national chains.
-You save money when you use network pharmacies; you pay only your cost share.
-The pharmacy sends the claim to the plan for you.
+Washington State Rx Services has a large network of retail pharmacies.
+You can use any pharmacy, but you will save money if you use a network pharmacy.
+You pay only your cost share and the network pharmacy sends the claim to the plan for you.

-Tip: If you take an ongoing prescription drug and purchase between an 84- to 90-day supply, you may be able to save money by using a Choice90 pharmacy or Postal Prescription Services (PPS) mail-order pharmacy.
-To find one, search for a network pharmacy or call Washington State Rx Services at 1-888-361-1611.
+Tip: If you take an ongoing prescription drug and purchase between an 84- to 90-day supply, you may be able to save money by using a Choice90Rx network pharmacy or the UMP mail-order pharmacy.
+To find one, search for a network pharmacy (above) or call Washington State Rx Services at 1-888-361-1611 (TRS: 711).

-- Be faxed from your provider's office to 1-800-723-9023 (fax number for providers only).
+- Be faxed from your provider's office to 1-800-723-9023.

 - Be on the provider's letterhead.

 - Include the patient's name, address, phone number, plan ID number, and date of birth.

 Refills can be ordered through your online PPS account or by calling PPS directly.
 Prescriptions are usually delivered within 7 to 10 days after the pharmacy receives your prescription.

 When using PPS, the same cost share, preauthorization requirements, and limits on coverage apply as for prescription drugs purchased at retail network pharmacies.

 Read FAQs about PPS on their website, including how to fill prescriptions or update your account.